Project Name

 - Scalability: With rapidly growing data volumes, the solution had to be future-proof and capable of scaling without significant architectural changes.

-To address these challenges, we implemented a server-side encryption solution using MinIO, Key Encryption Service (KES), and HashiCorp Vault as part of a modernized security architecture.
-This architecture effectively secures data at rest, ensuring compliance with regulatory requirements while maintaining performance efficiency.
+To address these challenges, we implemented a MinIO server-side encryption solution using MinIO, Key Encryption Service (KES), and HashiCorp Vault as part of a modernized, GDPR and HIPAA compliant security architecture.
+This MinIO SSE-KMS architecture effectively secures data at rest, ensuring compliance with GDPR, HIPAA, and PCI-DSS regulatory requirements while maintaining performance efficiency.

 1. The Redesigned Architecture